calyx-servicios/custom-etilfarma/foreign_purchase_order/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

 This module extends the functionality of Purchase and add field in purchase order for the foreign fields.
+Besides, add an if statement in the validation of the document number in purchase invoice

 **Table of contents**